cobeylab/code-structure-training/README.md

 Functional Programming, or programming with pure functions, is part of a foundational understanding of modularity, testability, and complexity.
 Taken to the extreme, functional programming renders a program, in the words of one of the authors of the Haskell programming language, Simon Peyton Jones, "useless."
 A strictly pure application cannot have any side effects, and cannot effect the world.
 Running it on a computer will have one effect.
 The machine ["gets hot."](https://youtu.be/iSmkqocn0oQ?t=193)

 This is a slight exaggeration since functional programs are usually allowed to have the side effect of writing their output to disk, or the terminal, but it illustrates that there could be some limit to how far to take this.
 The metric that we're after here is simplicity.
 If isolating computation into pure functions makes it simpler, it makes sense that breaking the challenge of avoiding side effects into small pieces does too.
-In other words, if it is more difficult to think about writing a large application that behaves as a pure function, don't do it.
+In other words, if it is more difficult to think about writing a large application that behaves as a pure function, simplicity is lost.
 Break the problem into pure functions whenever possible, and simplify dependencies and side effects elsewhere.

 A great example of system design that has lasted for over 50 years is Unix, which has a lot in common with limited functional programming.
 1. Model computation as sets of input and output.
 2. Write small pure functions (commands).
 3. Use side effects liberally at the boundaries of these functions (usually writing to disk or the terminal).